 Have you ever been nabbed by this parking sign?

 This is a parking sign you’ll see everywhere in Parking Ticket Land.
-It is a no standing violation that restricts parking to certain authorized vehicles.
-The authorized vehicles will appear on a rider attached to the parking sign.
-For example, in the picture above, there is a white rider attached to the red no standing sign that restricts parking to vehicles from the “AWM” agency.
+It is a no-standing violation that restricts parking to certain authorized vehicles.
+Meanwhile, the authorized vehicles will appear on a rider attached to the parking sign.
+For example, in the picture above, a white rider is attached to the red no-standing sign restricting parking to vehicles from the “AWM” agency.

 Can you beat this parking ticket?